Kwiebs/Forpetswithlove/exampleSite/content/english/blog/when-spay-puppy.md

 ---
-title: "When Should You Spay Your Puppy: Optimal Timing"
+author: For Pets With Love
+categories:
+- Pet Care
+datepublished: '2026-04-22'
-description: "Learn when to spay your puppy.
-Discover optimal spay timing by breed, benefits of spaying neutering, and what to consider before surgery."
+description: Learn when to spay your puppy.
+Discover optimal spay timing by breed, benefits of spaying neutering, and what to consider before surgery.
-author: "For Pets With Love"
-tags: ["pet care", "pet health", "when-spay-puppy"]
-categories: ["Pet Care"]
 image: images/when-spay-puppy.jpg
+tags:
+- pet care
+- pet health
+- when-spay-puppy
+title: 'When Should You Spay Your Puppy: Optimal Timing'
 ---

 ---